awsdocs/aws-step-functions-developer-guide/doc_source/sfn-local-lambda.md

 ## Step 2: Test AWS SAM CLI Local<a name="test-local-lambda"></a>

-Now that you have installed AWS SAM and created the Hello World Lambda function, test it\.
-In the `sam-app` directory, enter the following\.
+Now that you have installed AWS SAM and created the Hello World Lambda function, you can test the function\.
+In the `sam-app` directory, enter the following command:

 ```
 sam local start-api
 ```

 This launches a local instance of your Lambda function\.
+You should see output simillar to the following:

 ```
 2019-01-31 16:40:27 Found credentials in shared credentials file: ~/.aws/credentials